 Learn by doing.

-Mechatronics Basics is offered through in-person classes at the Rice Lake campus.
+Mechatronics Basics is offered through flex and in-person classes at the Rice Lake campus.
 The mobile lab is available to travel to on-site locations for manufacturing partners and high schools.

 WITC’s Mechatronics mobile lab is designed to offer coursework at off-campus sites to provide increased training opportunities for manufacturing partners and high schools.
 The mobile lab is equipped with state of the art equipment to provide learners with hands-on training.

 Following course completion, students are eligible to take the Association of Packaging and Processing Technologies (PMMI) Mechatronics Certification, Level 1 online exams.
 PMMI credentials include Industrial Electricity 1, Fluid Power 1, Programmable Logic Controllers 1, and Mechanical Components 1.
 These certification exams are recognized by the U.S. Department of Labor and the Manufacturing Institute’s Skills Certification System.